patching...

 "When I started a petition calling on Allegheny County election officials not to enforce Pennsylvania's new voter I.D. law, I was sure my actions were unnecessary.
 Certainly the courts would strike down this new form of voter suppression which makes it impossible for 9 percent of the state's registered voters to cast a ballot," he said.
 "However, Judge Simpson's partisan ruling is yet another example of politics standing in the way of common sense, and Allegheny County Elections Manager Mark Wolosik needs to say no, to the full extent of his legal authority, to enforcing this law."

-Pennsylvania passed a law in March requiring all registered voters to show a valid and “acceptable” photo ID before voting.
+Pennsylvania passed a law in March requiring all registered voters to show a .
 This is one of the strictest voter ID laws in the nation.
-That means every voter in Canonsburg, Cecil and North Strabane will need valid photo ID when they arrive at the polls.
+That means every voter in , and will need valid photo ID when they arrive at the polls.

 Thirty states have some sort of Voter ID law, according to the National Conference of State Legislatures, and of those, 19 do not require a photo, six require a photo and five, including Pennsylvania, have strict photo requirements.

 In June, Allegheny County Executive Rich Fitzgerald joined county Controller Chelsa Wagner in challenging the law.
-Wagner, a Democrat, has endorsed efforts in the courts to keep the law from taking effect before the election and her office filed an amicus brief in the challenge to the law.
+Wagner, a Democrat, has endorsed efforts in the courts to keep the law from taking effect before the election and .

 Controversy over the law flared in June when state Democrats criticized a comment from Turzai about the newly enacted law.

-Turzai's comment, which made its way to YouTube, was among several items he said had been accomplished on the Republican agenda.
+Turzai's comment, , was among several items he said had been accomplished on the Republican agenda.

 On the video, he says: "Voter ID, which is going to allow Governor [Mitt] Romney to win the state of Pennsylvania, done."